Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: Connections to other estimation problems

 \subsection{Distributional balancing weights}

-Direct balancing weights in part tend to correspond to estimators with reduced variance because they focus only on balancing linear combinations of the set of basis functions $b(\bm{x}).$ However, if the CATE is not linear in the basis functions, the direct balancing weights estimator is generally biased for the ATE.
-This has motivated distributional balancing weights are derived to minimize the distance between each of the weighted treated group covariate distributions and the sample covariate distribution \citep{huling_energy_2024}.
+Direct balancing weights tend to correspond to estimators with reduced variance in part because they focus only on balancing linear combinations of the set of basis functions $b(\bm{x}).$ However, if the CATE is not only linear in this set of basis functions, the direct balancing weights estimator is generally biased for the ATE.
+This has motivated the development of distributional balancing weights which are derived to minimize the distance between each of the weighted treatment group empirical distributions and the population empirical distribution \citep{huling_energy_2024}.
 For distances that are integral probability metrics, the corresponding distributional balancing weights balance all functions in a given class (e.g, weights proposed by \cite{huling_energy_2024} balance all functions in a particular Sobolev space).
-Thus, these weights balance a wider class of functional forms, which is desirable as $\mu_z(\bm{X})$ is often unknown.
-Let $\mathcal{D}$ a distributional distance measure and let $F_{n, z, \bm{w}}(\bm{x})$ be a weighted covariate distribution in treatment group $z$.
+Thus, these weights balance a much wider class of functions than direct balancing weights, which is desirable as $\mu_z(\bm{X})$ is often unknown.
+Let $\mathcal{D}$ a distributional distance measure, $F_n(\bm{x})$ be the empirical covariate distribution, and $F_{n, z, \bm{w}}(\bm{x})$ be the weighted empirical covariate distribution in treatment group $z$.
 Then distributional weights commonly take the follow form,

 where $\mathcal{D}\{F_{n, 0, \bm{w}}(\bm{x}), F_{n, 1, \bm{w}}(\bm{x})\}$ can also be added to minimization objective.
 While there is always a solution to this optimization problem, when there is a lack of overlap, the corresponding estimator may have inflated variance.
 To address this, \cite{chen_robust_2024} propose weighting $\mathcal{D}\{F_{n, 0, \bm{w}}(\bm{x}), F_n(\bm{x})\} + \mathcal{D}\{F_{n, 1, \bm{w}}(\bm{x}), F_n(\bm{x})\}$ by a hyperparameter $0 \geq \alpha \geq 1$ and $\mathcal{D}\{F_{n, 0, \bm{w}}(\bm{x}), F_{n, 1, \bm{w}}(\bm{x})\}$ by $1-\alpha$; increasing the relative weight of $\mathcal{D}\{F_{n, 0, \bm{w}}(\bm{x}), F_{n, 1, \bm{w}}(\bm{x})\}$ tends to decrease variance but increase bias due to deviation from the target population.
 When $\alpha = 0$, the corresponding weights target the ATO.
 However, this results in the entire covariate population changing for any $\alpha > 0$.
 Thus, we propose the following distributional weights,